zjx20/socks-cli/py/socks2http/README.md

 ## Misc

 Keeping `socks2http` lightweight is the first principle.
 The performance of `socks2http` should be reasonable but not outstanding.
 However, if [`gevent`](https://github.com/gevent/gevent) has been installed, `socks2http` can use its power automatically, and gain a better concurrency.

-socks2http vendored [SocksiPy](http://socksipy.sourceforge.net) for handling socks5 protocol.
-All credit goes to its author!